 David is a freelance designer serving various clients designing products from baby bassinets to industrial braking systems, or building pinterest-worthy apple crate desks and mason jar lights.
 View more about his background and experience on on the menu above for David VanDuzer.

-She loves that marketing writing means that she builds bridges between companies she admires and their customers and clients.View more about her background and experience on LinkedIn.
+She loves that marketing writing means that she builds bridges between companies she admires and their customers.View more about her background and experience on LinkedIn.

 Erin is a gifted graphic designer with a passion for domestic arts.
 She is an artist, wife and mom who gardens, cans fruit and vegetables, bakes homemade bread and weaves intricate fabric on a loom in her basement.
 Little known-fact: she raised five backyard chickens all named after typefaces until the neighbors complained it was against town ordinances.